APO-SRE/fso-lab-devops/applications/iwok8scollector/README.md

 ## Update Versions

 ### Updating IWO Server
-When your IWO server has been updated, you will need to update the configMap resource to reflect the new version.
+When the IWO SaaS services have been updated, you will need to update the configMap resource to reflect the new version.
 NOTE: You do not need to make this configMap modification if updating to a minor version like 8.0.1 -> 8.0.2, which will now be automatically handled.
-You would only need to make this change if you are making a major change, i.e going from 8.0.x -> 8.1.x.
+You would only need to make this change if you are making a major change, i.e going from 8.0 -> 8.1.

-1. After the update, obtain the new IWO Server version.
+1. After the IWO SaaS update, obtain the new IWO Server version the Intersight Workload Optimizer Target Configuration Guide.
 1. You will update the version value - substitute your values for <>:
   `helm upgrade <DEPLOYMENT_NAME> <CHARTLOCATION_OR_REPO> --namespace iwo --set iwoServerVersion=
    <NEW_IWO_SERVER_VERSION>`
-1. Insure the IWO Kubernetes Collector pod restarted to pick up new value
+1. Insure the IWO Kubernetes Collector pod restarted to pick up new value.
-1. Repeat for every kubernetes / OpenShift cluster with an IWO Kubernetes Collector pod
+1. Repeat for every kubernetes / OpenShift cluster with an IWO Kubernetes Collector pod.

 ### Updating IWO Kubernetes Collector Image
-You may be instructed to update the IWO Kubernetes Collector pod image.
-Typically, you can use the same version as the IWO server, e.g. 8.0.1 and 8.0.2.
-We will publish any mapping that is not typical.
+You may also be instructed to update the IWO Kubernetes Collector pod image from the Intersight Workload Optimizer Target Configuration Guide.

 1. You will update the `collectorImage.tag` parameter to set a new version.
 Substitute your values for <>:
   `helm upgrade <DEPLOYMENT_NAME> <CHARTLOCATION_OR_REPO> –namespace iwo –set collectorImage.tag=<NEW_IWO_KUBERNETES_COLLECTOR_VERSION>`
-1. Check for changes in configMap parameters to determine if it is better to redeploy.
 1. Use collectorImage.pullPolicy of “Always” if the image location and tag have not changed, to force the newer image to be pulled.
 Default value is “IfNotPresent”.
-1. Insure IWO Kubernetes Collector pod redeployed with new image
+1. Ensure that the IWO Kubernetes Collector pods are upgraded with new image.
-1. Repeat for every kubernetes / OpenShift cluster with an IWO Kubernetes Collector pod
+1. Repeat for every kubernetes / OpenShift cluster with an IWO Kubernetes Collector pod.